uabrc/uabrc.github.io/docs/cheaha/slurm/slurm_tutorial.md

 ## Prerequisites

 If you're new to using Unix/Linux commands and bash scripting, we suggest going through the software carpentry lesson, [The Unix Shell](https://swcarpentry.github.io/shell-novice/).
 Also, we recommend reviewing the [Cheaha Hardware Information](../../cheaha/hardware.md) to help guide you in chosing appropriate partition and resources.

+## Choosing a Suitable for your Usecase

+1. [Example 1](#example-1-a-simple-slurm-batch-job) is ideal for cheaha users who are new to Slurm batch job submission.

 ## Example 1: A Simple Slurm Batch Job